Dnavarro805/My-Site/README.md

 ## What is My-Site?
 Serves as an online portfolio for the world wide web.\
-Desinged and develpoed with HTML and CSS.
+Desinged and developed with HTML and CSS.